Someone sold their soul for this course!

 While the tee distances seem quite accurate, the fairway shapes/pin locations as illustrated often seemed exagerated, to the point of being misleading in some cases.

-Other Thoughts: They got all the little things right, and most of the big ones, too.
+Other Thoughts: They got all the big things right, and most of the little ones, too.
 Attention to detail and little touches are everywhere.
 The result is a 1st class course that's polished and suitable for any tournament or player.

 Not sure how typical wind is here, but it definitely affected my disc choice and shot selection on this relatively open course.